“Education must begin at birth.” ~ Maria Montessori

 What ages are served by the MMS Toddler Program?

-In our pilot year, the Toddler program will serve children 2 years and up.
+Currently, the Toddler program serves children 2 years and up.
 As the program grows, we may move toward a full Toddler model by offering care for younger children.

 Where is the program be housed?